How To Build a Worm Farm For the Garden in 10 Easy Steps

 There are several common types of worm bins.
 The DIY type above is usually known as the “traditional worm bin.”
 You can use pretty much anything for the bin itself, but a plastic bin is the most common choice.
 There are also a few other options:

-These bins are complex.
+These worm bins are complex.
 The worms live on top, and their castings (composted waste) fall through to the bottom, where they are harvested.
-These are commercially manufactured and you can buy them.

 These are very much like shallow worm bins, but the focus is on breeding worms rather than producing castings.
 Castings are produced along the way of course, but most people use these when they are producing and selling worms.